nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 solved.
 It *evaporates*.

 And this is a choice Nix made, not a law it obeys.
-Its own content-addressing effort accepts the obstruction and fights it; Spack sidesteps it entirely, hash-addressing every package while keeping the binaries relocatable by leaving the install path out of the hash.[^spack] The fusion Nix treats as fundamental is optional.
+Its own content-addressing effort accepts the obstruction and fights it.
+Spack, input-addressed like Nix, never meets the fixed point at all, because the install-tree root never enters package identity.
+But it still embeds prefixes in its binaries, and it pays for that whenever a binary cache moves them: padded placeholder prefixes, RPATH rewriting.
+It escapes the naming trap but not the patching war.[^spack] The weld is not one thing: identity-to-location, and location-into-artifact, are separate choices, and each is optional.

 ## What Nix Actually Got Right